Tambasasayama cycling ③–Cycling around a Japan heritage city

 As construction of the castle commenced, the surrounding town was also being developed.
 Being the side of the town facing Kyoto, Kawaramachi, is also considered the ‘Front Gate to Kyoto’, was the first to be built.

-Passed down through generations, many people still live in the Tsumairi style merchant houses of Kawaramachi.
+Passed down through generations, many people still live in the Kawaramachi Tsumairi style merchant Houses street.
 The front face being 5m – 8m, this style of building is more narrow and long than it is wide.

 Kawaramachi was selected as an Important Traditional Building-Group Conservation Area by the government.
 Senbon goshi (Thousand lattice), Ara goshi (Rough lattice), Sode kabe (wing wall), Udatsu*, etc. bring the ancient appearance of the castle town to the present. (*Udatsu is the roof extensions used as wing walls in the Edo period to protect wooden roofs and prevent fires using a clay-type soil.)